🎫 Plan Availability: The AWS organization integration is available on Enterprise and Vanguard plans.

-Our AWS integration supports EC2 Elastic IP addresses or Amazon Route 53.
+ℹ️ Note: Our AWS organization integration automatically imports EC2 Elastic IP addresses and Amazon Route 53 A records.

 Step 1 - Navigate to Intruder Portal